-Entrepreneurship Assets Assessment

 For each statement below, indicate the extent to which that statement describes your region.
 Use the scale from 1 to 5 provided, where 1 indicates a low/minimum score and 5 indicates a high/maximum score.
 Scales for each category are provided.